Aloha friend and Welcome!!

 If you only need something for pod-casting and voice-over type situations, I would go with the original Yeti.
 It’s got everything you need already, and the Pro really isn’t going to do much extra for you in this regard.

 Interested in learning more about the Yeti?
-Check out any of these articles endorsing this beast:
+Check out my in depth and informative:

 If you’re wanting to branch out into the world of XLR, and require a more demanding set up, with higher quality, The Yeti Pro is phenomenal as well.
 It does have an overall better sound, but you will end up spending more on your setup.